 uprooted, unidentified and estranged from both sides.
 Photography is the medium in which I can express this feeling the best.
 By photographing places, people and objects that arouse alienated feelings within me, I am still able to maintain a balance.
 With each image I move one step closer to understand my identity and the stories behind the world in which I live.

-My roots – the poor existence and oppressive environment that I experienced in China, followed later by my dismal home situation in the Netherlands – added to the culture shocks I went through.
+My roots – the oppressive environment that I experienced in China, followed later by my dismal home situation in the Netherlands – added to the culture shocks I went through.
 All of these experiences have contributed to the sober and observant eye that I have today.
 It is due to my background that I am able to render myself as invisible as possible while shooting; therefore, the images I created are in a sort of ambience which is poetic and intuitive.

 Photography for me is more than a passion or an obsession; it is an instinct, and a necessity.
 Photography allows me to crawl out of my shell, to build a narrative in a tangible and figurative sense.
 My series has made me more aware of myself and my own position in the world.